The modelling of the action potentials in myelinated nerve fibres: Modelling

-The celebrated Hodgkin-Huxley (HH) model can describe the action potential (AP) in an unmyelinated axon taking into account sodium and potassium ion currents \cite{Hodgkin1952}.
-The strength of the HH model is in the detailed description of the physics of ion currents but the cable equation describing the propagation of an AP is simplified by neglecting the inductance.
+The strength of the HH model is in the detailed description of the mechanism of ion currents but the cable equation describing the propagation of an AP is simplified by neglecting the inductance.
 There are several ways to improve this classical model towards a better description of the structural properties of axons and taking into account the accompanying effects.
 Many studies are devoted to the description of mechanical and/or thermal effects accompanying the propagation of an AP \cite{Raamat2021,ElHady2015,Chen2019,Kang2020} resulting in the formation of an ensemble of waves.
 These theoretical models are based on experimental results \cite{Iwasa1980,Tasaki1988,Tasaki1989,Yang2018,Terakawa1985,Tasaki1992}.

-Another important avenue of studies is related to modelling the behaviour of an AP in myelinated axons.
-An unmyelinated axon can be modelled like a cylindrical tube with a wall made of a biomembrane composed of a lipid bilayer.
-In the case of the myelinated axon, this bilayer has a myelin sheath which consists of multiple layers of a glial membrane composed of lipids and proteins and serves as an insulator \cite{Tomassy2014,Debanne2011} or in some scenarios even as signal modulating element \cite{Fields2014a}.
-It means that under the myelin sheath the ion currents through the basic biomembrane proposed by Hodgkin and Huxley \cite{Hodgkin1952}, do not exist.
-However, the myelin sheath is interrupted by Ranvier nodes where the usual HH model works.
-It is proposed that under the myelin sheath, the passive cable equation (the diffusion-type equation) governs the process and in Ranvier nodes, the usual HH equation works \cite{FitzSalt,Goldman1968}.
-However, it is demonstrated experimentally that under the myelin sheath, the velocity of the AP is increasing.
+The starting point for the modelling of an unmyelinated axon is a cylindrical tube embedded into the extracellular fluid.
+The barrier between extra- and intracellular fluids is a lipid bilayer with proteins.
+Such a biomembrane is sometimes modelled like a simple lipid bi-layer only \cite{Raamat2021}.
+In the case of the myelinated axon, this {barrier} has a myelin sheath which consists of multiple layers of a glial membrane composed of lipids and proteins and serves as an insulator \cite{Debanne2011} or in some scenarios even as signal modulating element \cite{Tomassy2014,Fields2014a}.
+It means that under the myelin sheath the ion currents through the basic biomembrane (barrier) proposed by Hodgkin and Huxley \cite{Hodgkin1952}, do not exist.
+However, the myelin sheath is interrupted by Ranvier nodes where the usual HH model is adequate.
+It is proposed that under the myelin sheath, the passive cable equation (the diffusion-type equation) describes the process and in Ranvier nodes, the classical HH model can be used \cite{FitzSalt,Goldman1968}.
+However, it is demonstrated experimentally that neurons which have myelin sheathing often show higher AP velocities compared to similar unmyelinated neurons.
 This effect was already reported by Lillie in 1924 \cite{Lillie1925} and is nowadays referred to as the Lillie transition \cite{Young2013} or saltatory conduction (see \cite{Huxley1949}).
+Before including the effect of myelination on the AP propagation we have to map the behaviour of the model in the simpler unmyelinated case.